scitran/client/README.md

 ## JSONio

 We rely upon Guillaume Flandin's code to read and write JSON files.
-The version we use is forked and a particular commit, which you can get here
+For a period of time, Tthe version we use is forked and a particular commit, which you can get here
    ```
    git clone https://github.com/vistalab/JSONio.git
    ```
 Install that repository and add it to your path.

+We are about to shift to use the master branch from Guillaume's work.
+This has not been fully tested yet.

 ## Docker